-In order to receive full credit, you must work in a group of two to four students in your assigned discussion section.
-You can also self-organize a group and meet outside of discussion section for 95 percent credit.
+In order to receive full credit, you must work in a group of two to four students for at least 50 minutes in your assigned discussion section.
+You can also self-organize a group and meet outside of discussion section for 80 percent credit.
 You may not do the groupwork alone.